 by January 25, 2013.on

 Karen Bostick, who makes her home in Boise, is a loving and attentive dog owner.
 When she adopted a Maltese-Poodle puppy, it was a decision she had researched and prepared for.
 As the daughter of a general practice veterinarian, Karen took his care seriously.
-She enrolled Tinks with pet insurance and he had regularly appointments with a trusted family veterinarian.
+She enrolled Tinks with pet insurance and he had regular appointments with a trusted family veterinarian.
 However, this educated pet owner was not aware of the advancements in specialty care now available in veterinary medicine—right here in the Treasure Valley— and it almost cost Tinks’ life.

 At just five years of age, Tinks became ill.
 “I could tell something was very wrong, and my concerns grew, especially over the next two days,” Karen said, “He was extremely weak and had lost almost two pounds, considering he started at under eight pounds, I knew he was fading fast.”

 Tinks’ general practice veterinarian correctly diagnosed him with Immune Mediated Hemolytic Anemia (IMHA), a condition where the patient’s immune system begins attacking his own red blood cells.
-The patient will become weak, jaundiced, and without quick care they will often die.
+The patient will become weak, jaundiced, and without the quick care, they will often die.
 Even with the prescription medications, Tinks condition deteriorated.
 It was at this critical point that Karen was informed a blood transfusion was her last hope and she was referred for specialty care at WestVet.

 Dr. Victoria Ochoa, one of our Veterinary Specialists, oversaw Tinks care.
 How does a specialist differ from a general practice veterinarian?
 In addition to completing undergraduate training and four years of veterinary school, Board Certified Veterinary Specialists (similar to human medical counterparts) have completed an internship and residency in their specialized field and successfully passed rigorous examinations.